johnandersen777/johnandersen777.github.io/content/about.md

 compute and use them as assets to solve problems.
 Alice is the automation of the human thought process, the parallel conscious and subconscious states modeled as data flows.

+> Imagine like a really nerdy art project with somewhat shitty creative writing.
+There are some easter eegs and ruddles for fun. lots of metaphors and word games.

 ---